Javernaut/ffmpeg-android-maker/README.md

 ## Prerequisites

+You have to define two environment variables:
+* `ANDROID_SDK_HOME` - path to your Android SDK
-You have to define an environment variable `ANDROID_NDK_HOME` and set it to a correct path to your Android NDK.
+* `ANDROID_NDK_HOME` - path to your Android NDK

+Also, if you want to build *libaom*, then you have to install cmake;3.10.2.4988404 package via Android SDK.

 ## See it in action